anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 - **Additional Management Functions**: include software and configuration life cycle management, identity management, access management, policy management (e.g. to enforce security policies), etc.

-The Redfish Standard and the ODIM Implementation
+The Redfish® Standard and the ODIM Architecture
 ------------------------------------------------

-This section proposes a redfish based hardware infrastructure manager for the Anuket project.
-ODIM is an example of an open source implementation.
+This section proposes a Redfish® based hardware infrastructure manager for the Anuket project.
+ODIM software architecture is an example of an open source project  implementing Redfish® standard.
 This is not a mandatory component of the Reference Implementation, but is an optional component, providing the functionality described below.

-The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies Redfish as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components, in the "Infrastructure Hardware" layer.
+Chapter 9 (:ref:`chapters/chapter09:Configuration and Lifecycle Management`) of this reference model specifes redfish standard for managing Infrastructure Hardware.
+The GSMA's "Cloud Infrastructure Reference Model (NG.126)" also specifies Redfish® as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components, in the "Infrastructure Hardware" layer.

-Redfish is an internationally recognized standard `ISO/IEC 30115:2018  <https://www.iso.org/standard/83853.html>`__.
-The Redfish interface specifies a HTTP RESTful interface that a client can use to manage conformant platforms.
-The Redfish standard consists of a Redfish interface specification `Redfish Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.8.0.pdf>`__ and model specification `Redfish Data Model Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__.
-The interface specification defines the
-RESTful behavior of the resources.
+Redfish® is an internationally recognized standard `ISO/IEC 30115:2018  <https://www.iso.org/standard/83853.html>`__.
+The Redfish® interface specifies a HTTP RESTful interface that a client can use to manage conformant platforms.
+The Redfish® standard consists of a Redfish® interface specification `Redfish® Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.8.0.pdf>`__ and model specification `Redfish® Data Model Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__.
+The interface specification defines the RESTful behavior of the resources.
 The data model specification defines the structure of the HTTP resources.
 The model is expressed as schema using OpenAPI and json-schema formats.
-The schema allows the OpenAPI and json-schema toolchains to be used in implement a Redfish Client.
+The schema allows implementing redfish clients using the OpenAPI and json-schema toolchains.

-There are several opensource implementations of Redfish Clients and Redfish Services.
+There are several opensource implementations of Redfish® Clients and Redfish® Services.
-The Open Distributed Infrastructure Management `ODIM <https://odim.io/>`__ repository is a Linux Foundation projectand is the most mature.
-ODIM implements a scalable
-infrastructure manager which aggregates and exposes a standards-based Redfish interface and services northbound to an Orchestrator.
-It also includes a Plugin layer that adapts non-Redfish compliant data models interfaces, allowing for the aggregated management of multiple fully compliant or vendor specific southbound interfaces to their respective managed infrastructure clients.
+An example is the Open Distributed Infrastructure Management `ODIM <https://odim.io/>`__ repository is a Linux Foundation project.
+ODIM implements a scalable infrastructure manager which aggregates and exposes a standards-based Redfish® interface and services northbound to an Orchestrator.
+It also includes a Plugin layer that adapts non-Redfish® compliant data models interfaces, allowing for the aggregated management of multiple fully compliant or vendor specific southbound interfaces to their respective managed infrastructure clients.

-DMTF specifies the Redfish interface and model, seeking to expand the manageability domains.
+DMTF specifies the Redfish® interface and model, seeking to expand the manageability domains.
 The prescription of what subset of the
-Redfish model needs to be implemented for a specific manageability domain is left to other standards bodies.
-Redfish had defined a
+Redfish® model needs to be implemented for a specific manageability domain is left to other standards bodies.
+Redfish® had defined a
-JSON syntax for the prescription call a Redfish Profile and implemented an application which reads the Redfish Profile and tests for conformance of an implementation `Interop Validator <https://github.com/DMTF/Redfish-Interop-Validator>`__ .
-The Redfish Profile mechanism is being utilized by the Open Compute Project and Open Process Automation Forum.
-The ODIM project has proposed a Redfish Profile.
+JSON syntax for the prescription call a Redfish® Profile and implemented an application which reads the Redfish® Profile and tests for conformance of an implementation `Interop Validator <https://github.com/DMTF/Redfish-Interop-Validator>`__ .
+The Redfish® Profile mechanism is being utilized by the Open Compute Project and Open Process Automation Forum.
+The ODIM project has proposed a Redfish® Profile.

-Redfish fulfills the following requirements stated in the above HW Infrastructure Manager section:
+Redfish® fulfills the following requirements stated in the above HW Infrastructure Manager section:

--	**API/UI**: Redfish exactly specifies a programming interface.
+-	**API/UI**: Redfish® exactly specifies a programming interface.
 The HTTP interface is accessible remotely via IP and locally via the Ethernet loopback mechanism.

--	**Discovery**: The Redfish schema provides a physical hardware resource model including relevant information
+-	**Discovery**: The Redfish® schema provides a physical hardware resource model including relevant information

--	**Topology**: The Redfish schema contains a cable model
+-	**Topology**: The Redfish® schema contains a cable model

--	**Equipment**: The Redfish schema contains a physical model and a functional model.
+-	**Equipment**: The Redfish® schema contains a physical model and a functional model.
 The physical model expresses the chassis and containers and interconnects between them and environmental control functions.
 The functional model expresses the logical aspects and includes configuration and  firmware status.
 Both the physical and functional model have their own health/fault status information

--	**Resource Allocation and Composition**: The Redfish schema has a composition model through which a client can compose a logical resource by allocating physical resources. `Redfish Composition Whitepaper <https://www.dmtf.org/sites/default/files/standards/documents/DSP2050_1.2.0_1.pdf>`__
+-	**Resource Allocation and Composition**: The Redfish® schema has a composition model through which a client can compose a logical resource by allocating physical resources. `Redfish® Composition Whitepaper <https://www.dmtf.org/sites/default/files/standards/documents/DSP2050_1.2.0_1.pdf>`__

--	**Underlay Network Resources Manager**: The Redfish schema has models for fabrics, switches and SmartNICs.
+-	**Underlay Network Resources Manager**: The Redfish® schema has models for fabrics, switches and SmartNICs.

--	**Monitoring**: The Redfish schema contains event model for the client to receive hardware events and telemetry model for collecting information across the entire model (physical and functional) `Redfish Telemetry Whitepaper <https://www.dmtf.org/sites/default/files/standards/documents/DSP2051_1.0.0.pdf>`__
+-	**Monitoring**: The Redfish® schema contains event model for the client to receive hardware events and telemetry model for collecting information across the entire model (physical and functional) `Redfish® Telemetry Whitepaper <https://www.dmtf.org/sites/default/files/standards/documents/DSP2051_1.0.0.pdf>`__

--	**Additional Management Functions**: The Redfish schema has models for access management and identity management.
-Redfish has published work-in-progress extension for support policy management and OS/VM management `Policy Model Proposal, Redfish for Operating Systems, Applications and Containers <https://www.dmtf.org/documents/redfish-spmf/redfish-operating-systems-applications-and-containers-05wip>`__
+-	**Additional Management Functions**: The Redfish® schema has models for access management and identity management.
+Redfish® has published work-in-progress extension for support policy management and OS/VM management `Policy Model Proposal, Redfish® for Operating Systems, Applications and Containers <https://www.dmtf.org/documents/redfish-spmf/redfish-operating-systems-applications-and-containers-05wip>`__

-The ODIM implementation supports the account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update models.
+The ODIM architecure supports the account, aggregation, composition, events, fabric, license, managers, session, systems, task, telemetry and update models.

 Open Distributed Infrastructure Management (ODIM™) is a Linux Foundation Networking open source project.
 The project has developed a modular, open framework for simplified management and orchestration of distributed, multi-vendor, physical infrastructure.
 More information about ODIM is available at `odim.io <https://odim.io>`__.